igs-jcsilva-lab/ISCA/README.md

   * threaded_global_alignment.py
 11. Run assessment to isolate the best assemblies and overall stats
   * threaded_assess_alignment.py
-12. If still have loci that could not assemble well, can send these to another round and use more sensitive Bowtie2 alignment parameters to try catch these.
-Note that running this script will essentially put the data back at the end of step 3.
+12. If there are any remaining loci that could not assemble at a desired minimum threshold, can isolate these reference sequences to another round of the pipeline and use more sensitive Bowtie2 alignment parameters.
+Note that using this step will essentially format the data similar to the end of step 3.
   * extact_new_round_seqs.py

 Within the util/~ directory there are a number of other post-processing scripts that can